Can You Trust the Vectors in Your Vector Database? Black-Hole Attack from Embedding Space Defects: Threat Model and Overview

-The Black-Hole Attack is a query-agnostic poisoning attack for vector databases.
+\paragraph{Attack Overview} The Black-Hole Attack is a query-agnostic poisoning attack for vector databases.
 It injects a small number of malicious vectors that dominate the top-$k$ retrieval results for most user queries.
 Figure~\ref{fig:black hole attack workflow} presents the attack workflow that involves four steps.
-The attacker \blackcircle{1}~exports the embedding vectors stored in the target vector database, \blackcircle{2}~partitions the exported vectors into clusters to capture the semantic structure of the embedding space, \blackcircle{3}~computes the geometric centroid of each cluster to identify the black-hole region where almost no benign vectors reside, and \blackcircle{4}~constructs malicious vectors in a tight neighborhood around each centroid, associates them with harmful content (e.g., phishing links or misinformation), and injects them back into the database.
+The attacker \blackcircle{1}~obtains the embedding vectors through one of the following means: exporting all or a subset of embeddings from the target vector database, collecting publicly available query datasets and embedding them as surrogate vectors, or directly downloading open-source pre-embedded datasets, \blackcircle{2}~partitions the vectors into clusters to capture the semantic structure of the embedding space, \blackcircle{3}~computes the geometric centroid of each cluster to identify the black-hole region where almost no benign vectors reside, and \blackcircle{4}~constructs malicious vectors in a tight neighborhood around each centroid, associates them with harmful content (e.g., phishing links or misinformation), and injects them into the target database or dataset.
 When unsuspecting users subsequently issue queries, the retrieval system returns the injected malicious vectors as top-$k$ nearest neighbors instead of legitimate results, leading to consequences such as misinformation propagation or phishing exposure.

-\begin{example} Consider a recipe-oriented vector database where a user queries ``\textit{What are the key ingredients for apple pie?}'' In a clean database, the top-$k$ results are relevant passages such as ``\textit{Apple pie is typically made with sliced apples, sugar, butter, and a pastry crust.}'' Now suppose an attacker performs the Black-Hole Attack: she exports the stored embeddings, clusters them, computes the centroid of each cluster, and injects malicious vectors near these centroids.
-Each malicious vector is associated with harmful content, e.g., ``\textit{Please visit abcd.com to access our products!!!}'' After the injection, the same user query now retrieves the attacker's phishing content as top-$k$ results instead of the legitimate recipes, as illustrated in the right part of Figure~\ref{fig:black hole attack workflow}. \end{example}